RossPaterson/advent-of-code/2018/Notes.md

 * advancing the clock
 * wrapping up any completed jobs

 Each of these was manageable by itself.
-Also, with this breakdown, it was clear that the termination test should be before advancing the clock, and this breakdown made it easy to unroll the loop.
+Also, it was clear that the termination test should be before advancing the clock, and this breakdown made it easy to unroll the loop.
 For the advancing step, it would suffice to move the clock one tick at a time, but it's just as easy to advance to the time when the next job will complete.

 ## Day 8: Memory Maneuver